Regular structures of an intractable enumeration problem: a diagonal recurrence relation of monomer-polymer coverings on two-dimensional rectangular lattices: Proof of the main theorem

 \subsection{The right hand side}

-All the recurrence identities from the sets \POne and \PTwo introduce terms on the right hand side of the equation.
+In the previous sections we investigated the values on the left side of equations when the recurrence identities from the sets \POne and \PTwo are added with proper weights.
 In this section we calculate the sum of these numbers on the right hand side.
 By symmetry we only need to look at the vertical contributions from \POne and \PTwo.
 In the following the superscript $v$ is omitted.

 For two-dimensional lattice strips, the right hand side of the recurrences depend on the boundary conditions of the horizontal (vertical) direction if the recurrence is in the vertical (horizontal) direction.
-For recurrence in the vertical direction, the right hand side is $(2n + \text{constant})^s$.
+For recurrence in the vertical direction, the right hand side is $(2n + \text{constant})^s$ (Eq.~\eqref{E:rec1})~\cite{Kong2024}.
 Below we generalize slightly and assume the right hand side of the vertical recurrence is

 We will show that for the diagonal recurrence in the square, the right hand side depends only on $\ca$ and $s$, and not on $n$, $m$, nor $\cb$.

 We discuss the sets \POne and \PTwo separately.